This is the post where I confess that I feel like Jonah.

 Most of us don’t need to hear that we are beautiful, we need to hear that beauty isn’t as important as we think it is.
 Most of us don’t need to hear that we are God’s masterpiece, instead we need to be reminded that we will find freedom to pursue God’s purpose for our lives through ridding our hearts of the junk that keeps us from Him.

-Will you pray for me?
-This feels overwhelmingly difficult.
+This feels difficult.